Mining gems from creative briefs

 Themes – Deeper shared values

-AI assist – Occasionally I pass parts of this through ChatGPT to test alternative framings or generate lateral connections I might not have seen yet.
+AI assist – I pass parts of this through AI to test alternative framings or generate lateral connections I might not have yet seen

 Exploring and digging deep